+The headteacher.

-- The principal. - The parents of the victim(s).
+The parents of the victim(s).

-Responding to an incident can be stressful for the first aider.
-Following the incident, the first aider may require support such as a debrief from any ambulance crew on scene, an appointment with their GP, or mental health support from external helplines and websites located at the bottom of the government page 'Promoting and supporting mental health and wellbeing in schools and colleges'.
+The school is aware that responding to an incident can be stressful for the first aider, and that following an incident, the first aider may require support.
+This may take the form of a debrief from any ambulance crew on scene, an appointment with their GP, or mental health support from external helplines and websites located at the bottom of the government page 'Promoting and supporting mental health and wellbeing in schools and colleges'.

-7. Reporting accidents and record keeping
+8. Reporting accidents and record keeping